Waldleufer/archproj-bmwteam/doc/general_tool_pipeline.md

 a.k.a.
 Component names.

 Using the `grep_adapter` we did our namespace search, replacing all Component names in `bmw-arch.json` with the search-terms which can be used later to create Component-nodes.
-The resulting `.json` file containing all search-terms we could find (within `task-depends.dot`) already exists as `task dependencies bmw-arch.json` wich is assumed to be located within the `src/` directory for all following commands.
+The resulting `.json` file containing all search-terms we could find (within `task-depends.dot`) already exists as `task dependencies bmw-arch.json` which is assumed to be located within the `src/` directory for all following commands.

 ### Pre-Analysis